 The nurse navigator is available to the patient and the patient’s family through the entire course of treatment and recovery.

-The MDC can also link patients to ground-breaking clinical trials under way at Prisma Health’ Institute for Translational Oncology Research.
+The MDC can also link patients to ground-breaking clinical trials under way at Prisma Health’s Institute for Translational Oncology Research.

 Although the Cancer Institute provides treatment for all forms of cancer, the MDC focuses on melanoma-sarcoma and cancers of the lung, brain, breast, prostate, bone and soft-tissue, and gastrointestinal tract.
 The goal is to help patients and their families cope with cancer in a manner that streamlines care and integrates all aspects of healing by strengthening the body, informing the mind and nurturing hope.